We use the project guidelines below to ensure projects run smoothly and as quoted, as well as help you understand our processes.

 After we have added the content, the website will be sent to you for final review before going live.
 Any amends should be sent in one go.
 Multiple stages of amends may be chargeable.

 If your project is subject to a deadline, it is important that there are no delays to receiving feedback, content or information from yourselves or third parties.
 During the course of the project we will set reasonable mini deadlines for such information.
-If there is a delay, we will raise this with you as soon as possible and let you know if this is likely to effect the overall deadline.
+If there is a delay, we will raise this with you as soon as possible and let you know if this is likely to effect the overall deadline (we reserve the right to extend the deadline by the length of the delay).
 We can’t take any responsibility if a deadline is missed due to circumstances outside our control.

 On completion, we will give you instructions on how to use any software associated with your website.
 Any additional training would be done via telephone or at our office unless otherwise agreed.